-Jay said: “The doctors were surprised we raised donation before being asked.
+Jay remembers: “The doctors were surprised we raised donation before being asked.
 But if Aari couldn’t be helped any further, Sina and I felt strongly that we wanted Aari to help others.

 Jay and Sina received a letter telling them Aari’s organs had saved the lives of a boy and a girl.

-“Aari was our shining star, and it is an enormous comfort to know he helped those two children,” said Jay.
+“Aari was our shining star, and it is an enormous comfort to know he helped those two children,” says Jay.

 Jay and Sina are Hindus and feel it’s important to talk about organ donation within your community.
 There may be a number of considerations, such as whether your faith supports donation.

 Jay said: “Too many people say no to donation because they think their faith prevents it.
 There are myths and misunderstandings.

 “We must talk more about the subject with those we love, family and friends, young and old.
 If more people in our communities supported organ donation, more lives in our communities would be saved.”